-We would like you to be aware of one very common way that this ‘badness’ wound gets created.
-This happens through a reframe that that the Transformer can make when a child is experiencing trauma, particularly if he or she is being seriously abused, be that physically, sexually or emotionally.
+There is one very common way that this ‘badness’ wound gets created, and it is worth explaining this in detail here.
+This ‘badness’ wound commonly occurs due to a particular reframe that that the Transformer might make when a child is experiencing trauma, particularly if he or she is being seriously abused, be that physically, sexually or emotionally.

 First, the child’s Transformer steps back and looks at what’s happening from a distance.
-She sees somebody doing something bad to the child.
-However, that is too scary for her to take on as a reality, especially if the child is utterly dependent on the person who’s being ‘bad’.
-So her Transformer will find a way to look at the situation differently.
+They see somebody doing something bad to the child.
+However, that is too scary for them to take on as a reality, especially if the child is utterly dependent on the person who’s being ‘bad’.
+So their Transformer will find a way to look at the situation differently.
 It’s very common for the Transformer to reframe what is happening by having the child conclude: ‘No. That person is not bad.
 I’m bad.
 I’ve done something very bad and that’s why this is happening to me.’
 This is another way of seeing the situation.
 It’s actually not true, but the child’s Transformer will choose to interpret things that way because the child then feels safer.

 Many of us find that we’ve believed this kind of lie about ourselves from childhood, and we grow up believing that we’re bad or dysfunctional or wrong in some way.
 Actually it’s just our Transformer playing a very clever trick on us – not to harm us, but to help us survive by keeping us psychologically safe.

-Another way of looking at what happens here, derived from the Feeling Body theory, is that the ‘badness’ that the child has experienced in the form of the bad feelings they experience, does indeed now actually live inside them.
+Another way of looking at what happens here (derived from the Feeling Body trauma theory, which explains how trauma is stored in our bodies) is that the ‘badness’ that the child has experienced, in the form of the bad feelings they experience in their body, does indeed now actually live inside them.
 The terror response lives in their bodies, and they are now capable of terrorising themselves with these feelings without the need for any ‘bad’ outside stimulus.

 In response to believing the message that we are ‘bad’ in some way, we may inflate our Transformer energy and become extremely adept at hiding anything we fear may be ‘bad’ in ourselves.
 We watch ourselves constantly to see if we are getting anything wrong, and we control our behaviour minutely to ensure that no ‘badness’ slips out.